Runalyze/admin-docs/update.rst

 Update instructions
 ===================

+General instructions
+********************

+* RUNALYZE follows `semantic versioning <http://semver.org/>`_.
+* If not stated otherwise, patch updates do not require any further adjustments.
+Just copy the files into your working directory.
+* If not stated otherwise, major and minor updates require specific adjustments.
+You have to follow the update process for each minor version.
+We can't guarantee that the latest version will contain all required files for an update to a previous version.
+* From v2.4 on, all installation specific files are in ``date/``.
+Take care that you don't overwrite this directory.

 .. warning:: Never ever forget to make a backup before updating or changing your RUNALYZE installation.
 (You break it - you fix it)